ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## If I am using BYOL on my VMware Solutions Dedicated - vCenter Server hosts how does this impact the upgrade?
+## If I am using BYOL on my VMware Solutions - vCenter Server hosts how does this impact the upgrade?
 {: #faq-v2t-migration-6x-upgrade-impact-byol-vcs}

 Upgrading vSphere software is your responsibility.
 However, with Bring Your Own License (BYOL) you access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on the {{site.data.keyword.cloud_notm}}.
 For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).
 If your vCenter Server instance is running NSX-V, consider moving to vCenter Server with NSX-T. This lift and shift upgrade approach might be more beneficial due to the end of support of NSX-V.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What product is it running in the VMware Solutions Dedicated - vCenter Server instance?
+## What product is it running in the VMware Solutions - vCenter Server instance?
 {: #faq-v2t-migration-what-products}

 For a vCenter Server instance, the following information is displayed on the VMware Solutions user interface.